Plexus · SLT Offsite

 14 Execute Salesforce → HubSpot migration.
 Map the schema, confirm timeline, and reduce Salesforce licence cost (explore headless/no-UI option in interim).
 Andy Brain

 15 Cancel Zoho (deprecated automation solution, ~$2K/year).
 Confirm Outreach cancellation has been actioned.
-Ellie / Ops Brain
+Barnsey Brain

 17 Define a "customer / product operations" role — broader remit combining support, community, documentation, and potentially junior engineering.
 Begin replacement process for Chris.
 Barnsey / Cadell People